Welcome to Food and Forte!

 Because of the influence of my family, I developed a love of cooking and entertaining–both of which became passions for me.
 Later in my life, my music was added to the list.

-These passions–food and music–led to my desire to have a blog where the two would come together, each complementing the other.
-The food–from recipes that have been passed down in our family, as well as other ones–and the music–songs that touch the heart of the listener.
+These passions–food and music–led to my desire to have a blog where the two would come together.
+The food–from recipes that have been passed down in our family, as well as other ones. –And the music–songs that touch the heart of the listener.

-It is my desire that you will find recipes that will nourish your family, and music that will nourish your soul, and that you will be abundantly blessed as you cook for your family, friends, and loved ones!
+It is my desire that you will find recipes that will nourish your family, and music that will nourish your soul.
+And, I pray that you will be abundantly blessed as you cook for your family, friends, and loved ones!

 It is my belief that much has been lost in our society by families not eating together as they did in generations past.
 But, it is my desire that those who read these posts will find recipes or ideas to bring their families together, “one meal at a time”, and perhaps revive some of their own family’s traditions or start new ones.

 There’s much to be said about music, especially music that calms the soul.
-As I began to write music some years back, I wanted my music to be peaceful–music that would “touch the heart of the listener”.
-It came to me some time after that to coordinate songs, which would enhance a person’s dining experience, with the recipes or menus for a particular time or season of the year.
-The songs are suggestions, whether they are my songs or from another source.
+As I began to write music some years back, I wanted my music to be peaceful–music that would “touch the heart of the listener”–food for the soul, so to speak.
+It came to me some time after that to coordinate songs, which would enhance a person’s dining experience.
+The recipes or menus for a particular time or season of the year, and the songs, are suggestions.

 I also would love feedback on my blog posts!